Phonological and Phonemic Awareness

 Before children learn to read print, they need to become aware of how the sounds in words work.
 They must understand that words are made up of individual speech sounds, or phonemes.
-A child's skill in phonemic awareness is a good predictor of later reading success or difficulty.
+A child's skill in phonological and phonemic awareness is a good predictor of later reading success or difficulty.